Hong Kong police begin to clear streets of protesters

 She has sidestepped questions over whether she should quit and also defended how the police dealt with last week's clashes with demonstrators.

-Lam maintains that the extradition legislation is needed if Hong Kong is to uphold justice, meet its international obligations and not become a magnet for fugitives.
+Lam insists the extradition legislation is needed if Hong Kong is to uphold justice, meet its international obligations and not become a magnet for fugitives.
 The proposed bill would expand the scope of criminal suspect transfers to include Taiwan, Macau and mainland China.

 So far, China has been excluded from Hong Kong's extradition agreements because of concerns over its judicial independence and human rights record.